zerynth/docs-v3/docs/hardware/4ZeroBox.md

 For step-by-step guide on connecting, running your first example, Please refer to [the Getting started guide for the 4ZeroBox](../../gettingstarted/4ZeroBox/)

-## 4ZeroBox Software Drivers
+## 4ZeroBox Software Library

-For more information on the ZM1-DB Library as software drivers, Its features, functions and examples demos [Please check this Link](../../reference/reference/bsp/4zerobox_v9/)
+For more information on the ZM1-DB Library as software Library, Its features, functions and examples demos [Please check this Link](../../reference/reference/bsp/4zerobox_v9/)